Chief Herald of Canada: Baton

 The carrying of a baton by heralds was transplanted from British heraldic tradition.
 The baton of the chief herald of Canada was initially created as a heraldic device featured on the grant of arms for the chief herald in 1989.
 However, a physical baton was not created for the chief herald until 2006.

 The baton is made out of arbutus wood and is 45 cm in length.
 The baton has a predominantly white background, although its flared-out ends are painted red, representing the national colours of Canada.
 Down the length of the baton is a blue stripe spiral charged with white maple leaves, symbolic of Canada's rivers from which the names of the CHA's other heralds are derived.
 The chief herald's arms are also painted near the flared-out ends of the baton.
 The baton was painted by Cathy Bursey-Sabourin, the Fraser Herald.

 Collar of office

 The collar of office for the chief herald was unveiled alongside the other collars of office for the CHA's heralds in May 2009 by then Governor General Michaëlle Jean, following a reception to celebrate the CHA's 20th anniversary at Rideau Hall.
-The collar consists of an interlinked chain resembling Cs, as opposed to the collar of Ss worn by heralds of the College of Arms.
+The collar consists of an interlinked chain resembling Cs, as opposed to the collars worn by heralds of the English College of Arms.
 The bottom of the collar is the shield of the CHA and a sprig of four maple leaves and an enamelled heraldic badge of the chief herald hung underneath.